stfc/janus-core/README.md

 ```shell
 janus phonons --struct tests/data/NaCl.cif --supercell 2x2x2 --minimize --arch mace_mp --calc-kwargs "{'model' : 'small'}"
 ```

-If you need eigenvectors and group velocities written add `--write-full` option.
-Will generate a much bigger bands file but can be used to visualise phonon modes.
+If you need eigenvectors and group velocities written, add the `--write-full` option.
+This will generate a much larger file, but can be used to visualise phonon modes.

 Further calculations, including thermal properties, DOS, and PDOS, can also be calculated (using a 2x3x4 supercell):